KatherineGerman/Weather-App/README.md

 # Weather-App
 Weather App made in HTML, CSS and JAVASCRIPT

-Due to I'm currently learning Javascript I have been working in this beginner projcet to practice my skills and get knowledgge about it.
+Currently I'm learning Javascript so I have been working in this beginner project to practice my skills and get knowledgge about it.